-This year, National Tulip Day takes place on 23rd January 2023.
+This year, National Tulip Day takes place on 18th January 2024.

-This is the start of Amsterdam’s tulip season and there’s a temporary tulip garden in Dam Square where you can pick a tulip for free.
+This is the start of Amsterdam’s tulip season, and there’s a temporary tulip garden in Dam Square where you can pick a tulip for free.

 If you’re still not sure when to go, this post on the best time to visit the Netherlands might help you decide.

 That’s it for my review of Keukenhof tulip gardens.
 It has been a while now since I visited, but it’s a traditional event that doesn’t change that much.

 Responsible Travel Tips